ni/niveristand-communications-bus-template/Docs/User Guide.md

 ##### Designing an Execution Unit

 Generally, an **Execution Unit** will be defined by how the data for that unit is transmitted.
-Two important factors used for determining when to create a new **Execution Unit** are transmission frequency and direction.
-These are not the only factors, but analyzing these aspects of a communcation bus can help with **Execution Unit** design.
+When designing each **Execution Unit**, consider both of the following important factors: transmission frequency and direction.

 A typical communication bus will support both cyclic (continuous periodic) and acyclic data transmission.
 Cyclic data is continuously transmitted at a constant rate.
 Acyclic data is only transmitted when some event or trigger occurs.
 Because the frequency of these transmission types depends on different factors, often each of these message types will be defined by its own **Execution Unit**.

 Similarly, the direction of transmission will typically have a different way of accessing the bus.
-For example, messages receieved from the bus into the custom device will generally call a different driver entry point than messages transmitted from the custom device to the bus.
-This scenario will usually necessitate different **Execution Units**.
+For example, messages received from the bus into the custom device will generally call a different driver entry point than messages transmitted from the custom device to the bus.
+Usually, this scenario necessitates different **Execution Units**.

 As a good starting point, the base pool of **Execution Units** to begin with are below.